colincalnan/boa-vagrant/README.md

 - 1.)
 Fork this repo https://github.com/iaminawe/boa-vagrant and then clone your copy locally

-- 2.)
-Edit this file /cookbooks/barracuda/recipes/default.rb and replace iaminaweoctopus (my octopus username) with your octopus username and my e-mail with your e-mail - you can read more about the other additional options here http://drupalcode.org/project/barracuda.git/blob/HEAD:/docs/INSTALL.txt
+- 2.) (optional) Edit this file /cookbooks/barracuda/recipes/default.rb and replace reoctopus (my octopus username) with your octopus username (it's arbitrary but don't use underscores) and my cmsadmin@raisedeyebrow.com with your e-mail - you can read more about the other additional options here http://drupalcode.org/project/barracuda.git/blob/HEAD:/docs/INSTALL.txt NOTE: MAKE SURE YOU REPLACE ALL INSTANCES IN THE ENTIRE REPO IF YOU DO THIS (including file names).

 - 3.)
-Edit the patch filename and contents to replace all instances of iaminaweoctopus with your own octopus username https://github.com/iaminawe/boa-vagrant/patches
+Run "Vagrant up" from within the folder and wait around 60 mins

 - 4.)
-Run "Vagrant up" from within the folder and wait around 60 mins

-- 5.)
 When its complete you should receive e-mails with links to your new aegir instances (check spam folder if you don't get anything)
 - An alternative way to find the logins for barracuda is in /var/aegir/logs/install.log
 - An alternative way to find the logins for an octopus instance is in /data/disk/octopus_user/logs/install.log

-- 6.)
+- 5.)
 In your /etc/hosts/ file point the domain names you would like to use (for main barracuda, octopus instance and each site) at 192.168.10.88
 Its possible to setup a wilcard dns on mac osx but I have not succeeded in doing so yet.

-- 7.)
+- 6.)
 You can rename the domain to access an octopus instance by unlocking the hostname platform in aegir and then editing the site and adding additional site aliases.

 Using Shared Folders
 --